xtanai/sensor-guide/README.md

 | 1× Kinect / RealSense         |                     —       |   **~7%** | Prototype playground; not for precise hand/tool gestures.                                              |
 | Myo armband / AIfES           |                     —       |   **~5%** | Very limited suitability for this use case.                                                            |

+> **Note – Leap Motion internals (v1 vs v2)**
+> Both Leap Motion generations are internally small stereo rigs with **2× monochrome IR cameras + IR-LEDs**.
+>
+> * **Leap Motion Controller 1** uses lower-resolution IR sensors (roughly VGA-class) at up to **120 fps** with a very wide FOV.
+Tracking volume is ~30–40 cm above the device and quite sensitive to occlusions and hand pose.
+> * **Leap Motion Controller 2** upgrades to **higher-resolution global-shutter IR sensors** (≈1–2 MP per camera, 90–120 fps depending on mode) with better SNR and calibration, giving smoother, more stable hand skeletons and slightly more usable working volume.
+>
+> Both devices operate in the **near-IR band (~850 nm)** and contain **two mono IR cameras**, but the official SDK does not expose raw camera frames; in this stack they are treated as “black-box pose sensors” rather than generic stereo cameras.
+For precise CAD/DCC gesture control, Leap v2 is clearly preferable, while Leap v1 remains useful as a cheap, small-volume reference device.
+>
+> A major drawback, however, is multi-rig scaling: combining **2–5 Leap devices** in one setup works only poorly in practice, because exposure, gain and timing are not truly synchronized across units and are tightly controlled by the vendor software.
+This makes it very hard to build a clean, deterministic multi-view geometry pipeline on top of them.

 **Optimal path (target):**
 **Pi5Track3D with 8× mono cams + small markers (wrist triangle + fingertips)** can deliver **>400%** of the reference baseline in **precision/robustness**, given proper **GS+NIR**, **TDM strobes**, and **tight calibration**.